 5. Influencer partnerships

 Professional accounts also include access to paid partnership tools.
 If you have a creator account, you’ll typically fulfill the influencer role.
-Business accounts generally serve as the sponsors or paid partners.
+Business accounts generally serve as sponsors or paid partners.

 Above, the @designeatrepeat reel includes a paid partnership with @buywith_ to highlight the lifestream platform’s services.
 While the post above is organic, Instagram’s partnership tools also work with ads.
 This option lets businesses promote pre-approved user-generated content (UGC) in their own ad campaigns.